AdobeDocs/experience-platform.en/help/sources/tutorials/api/draft.md

 * [Sources](../../home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 * [Sandboxes](../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

+### Prerequisites

-This tutorial also requires you to have already generated the assets needed in order to create a dataflow.
+This tutorial requires you to have already generated the assets needed in order to create a dataflow.
 This includes the following:

 * An authenticated base connection
 * A source connection